rcNibedita/ML-TAK1-2/README.md

 ## Overview

-This repository contains an AI/ML-based pipeline for identifying key structural features underlying the allosteric regulation of TAK1.
+This repository contains an AI/ML-based pipeline for identifying key structural features underlying the multifaceted allosteric regulation of TAK1.
 By leveraging differential contact-based feature selection and various machine learning (ML) and deep learning (DL) classifiers, this approach provides an efficient framework for structural classification and visualization of important features in VMD network representation.

 ## Workflow